Follo and Nordre Østfold District Court

-Follo og Nordre Østfold District Court (Follo og Nordre Østfold tingrett) is a district court located in Akershus and Østfold county, Norway.
+Follo and Nordre Østfold District Court (Follo og Nordre Østfold tingrett) is a district court located in Akershus and Østfold county, Norway.
 This court is based at two different courthouses which are located in Ski and Mysen.
 The court serves the eastern part of Akershus county and the northern part of Østfold county.
 The court is subordinate to the Eidsivating Court of Appeal.
 The jurisdiction area of the court covers nine municipalities.